robotology/idyntree/bindings/matlab/+iDynTreeWrappers/README.md

 Not proper wrappers, they wrap more than one method of the class each. **Requirements:** compile iDyntree with Irrlicht `(IDYNTREE_USES_IRRLICHT = ON)`.

+**Warning**: the visualizer class may be deprecated in a future release.

 - [initializeVisualizer](initializeVisualizer.m)
 - [visualizerSetup](visualizerSetup.m)
 - [updateVisualizer](updateVisualizer.m)